Pasha

-Pasha (پاشا; paşa; باشا) was a higher rank in the Ottoman political and military system, typically granted to governors, generals, dignitaries, and others.
-As an honorary title, Pasha, in one of its various ranks, is similar to a British peerage or knighthood, and was also one of the highest titles in the 20th-century Kingdom of Egypt.
-The title was also used in Morocco in the 20th century, where it denoted a regional official or governor of a district.
+Pasha (پاشا; paşa; باشا) was a high rank in the Ottoman political and military system, typically granted to governors, generals, dignitaries, and others.
+Pasha was also one of the highest titles in the 20th-century Kingdom of Egypt and it was also used in Morocco in the 20th century, where it denoted a regional official or governor of a district.

 Etymology

-The English word "pasha" comes from Turkish pasha (pāşā; also basha (bāşā)).
-The Oxford Dictionaries attributes the origin of the English borrowing to the mid-17th century.
+The English word pasha comes from Turkish pasha (pāşā; also basha (bāşā)).
+The Oxford English Dictionary attributes the origin of the English borrowing to the mid-17th century.
 The etymology of the Turkish word itself has been a matter of debate.
-Contrary to titles like emir (amīr) and bey (beg), which were established in usage much earlier, the title pasha came into Ottoman usage right after the reign of the Osman I (d.
+Contrary to titles like emir (amīr) and bey (sir), which were established in usage much earlier, the title pasha came into Ottoman usage right after the reign of Osman I (d.
 1324), though it had been used before the Ottomans by some Anatolian Turkish rulers of the same era.
 Old Turkish had no fixed distinction between /b/ and /p/, and the word was spelled başa still in the 15th century.